Predator 2: Box office

-Released on November 21, 1990, Predator 2 was #4 at the US box office in its opening weekend, with a gross of over $8 million behind the films Dances with Wolves, Three Men and a Little Lady, Rocky V, and Twentieth Century Fox's own film Home Alone.
+Released on November 21, 1990, Predator 2 was #4 at the US box office in its opening weekend, with a gross of over $8 million behind the films Dances with Wolves, Three Men and a Little Lady, and Twentieth Century Fox's own film Home Alone.
 The film grossed a total of $57 million, $30 million of which was from the United States.
 The worldwide box office revenue totaled $57,120,318 in ticket sales.
 The film became the lowest-grossing film in the Predator franchise.